Anything found in an HTML or XML document can be accessed, changed, deleted, or added by a programmer using the DOM.

 document.querySelector("h2").addEventListener("click", writeInConsole);

-.
+click or mouseover.
 Note that there is

 no on-prefix anymore.

-Imagine you have a child node <p>
+Imagine you have a child node <p> and a parent

-.
+node <section>.
 Both have

-events.
+onclick events.
 Now you click on the child.
 Which

 function should be executed first?